SAP/ui5-tooling/docs/pages/ESSupport.md

 | v3.0+               | ECMAScript 2022              |      |
 | v2.0+               | ECMAScript 2009/ES5          | Note that code up to ECMAScript 2020 can be parsed, however required code analysis might not work correctly for specific language features |

 In section [Language Features with Limitations](#language-features-with-limitations) all limitations grouped by the kind of ECMAScript artefact are described.
-In section [Code Analyzing](#code-analyzing) there is a more detailed explaination what kind of code analysis is done by the UI5 Tooling.
+In section [Code Analysis](#code-analysis) there is a more detailed explaination what kind of code analysis is done by the UI5 Tooling.

 ## Language Features with Limitations